-The Programme Security Document containing the guidelines on personal data processing safety was kept in 2014 as a useful reference for the policy on this matter, even though no longer obligatory in accordance with article 34, paragraph 1, letter g) of Leg.
-Dec. no 196 of 30 June 2003 ("Personal data protection code").
+The Programme Security Document containing the guidelines on personal data processing safety was kept in 2014 as a useful reference for the policy on this matter, even though no longer obligatory in accordance with article 34, paragraph 1, letter g) of Legislative Decree no. 196 of 30 June 2003 ("Personal data protection code").